 Decree No. 1540 of 1994: Reorganization of the Argentine Atomic Energy Commission.
 Creation of the National Nuclear Regulatory Entity (Ente Nacional Regulador Nuclear, ENREN), and creation of the corporation Nucleoeléctrica Argentina S.A.
 (NA-SA).
 Sanctioned and published in the Official Bulletin in 1994.
-Modified by the regulations established in the following link:
+Modified by the regulations at:

 Decree No. 1760 of 2009: Agreement between the National Atomic Energy Commission and Nucleoeléctrica Argentina S.A., regarding the article of association.
 Enacted on 16 November 2009.
 Published in the Official Bulletin on 19 November 2009.

-Law No. 25675: On a National Environmental Policy.
+Law No. 25 675: On a National Environmental Policy.
 Minimal Budget for Sustainable Management.
 Sanctioned and enacted in the Official Bulletin in 2002.
-Modified by the regulations set forth in:
+Modified by the regulations at:

 AR 0.0.1.
 Licensing of Class I facilities;

 AR 0.11.1.
 Licensing of Class I facility staff;

 AR 0.11.2.
 Psychophysical capacity requirements for specific authorizations;

 AR 0.11.3.
 Retraining of Class I facility staff;

 AR 0.11.4.
 Licensing of staff for facilities Class II and Class III of the nuclear fuel cycle;